f3d-app/f3d/doc/user/02-SUPPORTED_FORMATS.md

 Readers can provide options.
 Set them using the `-D/--define` [command-line option](03-OPTIONS.md).
 eg: `-DVDB.downsampling_factor=0.5` or using the [`set_reader_option` command](07-COMMANDS.md).
+Reader option names start with the reader name from the table above, followed by the option name.

 For booleans, 0 means false and any other value means true.
 Unsigned int interprets anything that is not a non-negative integer as the default value.